RWTH-E3D/carbonfly/HowToInstall.md

 2. Unzip the source code file
 3. Copy the `carbonfly` folder to the Rhino 8 script path: `%AppData%\McNeel\Rhinoceros\8.0\scripts`

+> Note: If you have just installed Rhino, the `scripts` folder may not yet exist.
+Please manually create a new `scripts` folder at this path `%AppData%\McNeel\Rhinoceros\8.0`.

 <img src="./pics/manual_installation_copy_rhino_8_script.png" alt="manual installation copy rhino 8 script" width="50%">

 4. Copy the `Carbonfly` folder (under `grasshopper/UserObjects`) to the `%AppData%\Grasshopper\UserObjects`

+> Note: If you have just installed Rhino, the `Grasshopper` folder may not yet exist.
+Please run Grasshopper in your Rhino first.
+The folder will be created after the first run.

 <img src="./pics/manual_installation_copy_grasshopper_user_objects.png" alt="manual installation copy grasshopper user objects" width="50%">

-5. Start Rhino and Grasshopper.
+5. Restart Rhino and Grasshopper.
 You should now see Carbonfly in the tabs:

 <img src="./pics/carbonfly_in_grasshopper.png" alt="manual installation copy grasshopper user objects" width="50%">